pyfusion/pyfusion/documentation/config.rst

 directory ".pyfusion" in your home directory.

-The sections in the configuration file have the syntax [Component:Name], where Component is one of:
+The sections in the configuration file have the syntax [Component:Name], where Component is one of: Device.

 [DeviceName]